wix/stylable/site/docs/guides/runtime.md

 ```

 > Note:
-> [root class](../references/root.md) is available even when not defined in the stylesheet.
+> The [root class](../references/root.md) is available even when not defined in the stylesheet.

 ## Custom State Mapping